Last Laugh (M*A*S*H)

-Overview

-One of B.J.'s old buddies shows up at the 4077th, and is a bigger practical joker than B.J. or Hawkeye.
-Unfortunately, his joke backfires and B.J. finds himself charged with a crime, so everybody must now undo the joke so they can exonerate B.J. (and Hawkeye and B.J. can get even).

-Detailed story
+Plot

 Colonel Potter receives a telephone call from a colonel at the Provost Marshal's office, informing him that a report has been received that Captain Hunnicutt may have forged his surgeon's credentials.
 Potter insists that Hunnicutt is a qualified doctor, but the caller persists and informs Potter that he will be coming to the 4077th later that day to make an investigation.
-Just then Klinger comes in, pretending to be leading a camel.
-Klinger shows off the "camel", and after a brief show Potter kicks him out of his office.
-Potter then goes to the mess tent looking for Hunnicutt, and finds Hawkeye and Father Mulcahy sitting down to a meal.
-He asks his junior officers Hunnicutt's whereabouts, but they do not know.
-He then explains the situation to them.
-Just then, B.J. walks in and overhears the conversation.
-Potter explains to him that he is being investigated, and Hawkeye jokes that B.J. is actually a spy.
-Potter then mentions the name of the colonel that called.
-B.J. recognizes the name instantly—his old college roommate Leo Bardonaro.
+When Potter mentions the name of the colonel that called, B.J. recognizes the name instantly—his old college roommate Leo Bardonaro.
 He explains that Bardonaro is a master practical joker, and that he was simply letting B.J. know that he would be stopping by for a visit later that afternoon.

 Upon arriving at the camp, Bardonaro is directed to the Swamp.
 There he is greeted by B.J., who introduces him to Hawkeye.
-B.J. and Bardonaro reminisce about their old exploits, but soon Bardonaro has to leave, explaining that he has a flight to catch—he's going home!
+B.J. and Bardonaro reminisce about their old exploits, but soon Bardonaro has to leave, explaining that he has a flight to catch.
 Bardonaro exchanges a cheerful goodbye with the Swampmen, then leaves on his way.
 Just after he leaves.
 B.J.'s cigar (which he got from Bardonaro) explodes.
-(Hawkeye gets "zapped" with a hand held joy-buzzer.)

 Later, in Post-Op, B.J. is apprehended by two military policemen.
 Hawkeye, who is standing nearby, explains that it's just another joke, but the MPs insist on arresting B.J.
-They walk over to Colonel Potter's office to sort everything out, Hawkeye trying to bribe the MPs along the way.
 Potter takes a look at the arrest order—it's from Major General Frederick Fox, and it accuses B.J. of "willful misconduct".
 Potter allows the MPs to take Hunnicutt to Seoul, and an hour later he follows with Hawkeye, evidence in hand.